OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 2.1 We undertake to provide the Services described below, the main characteristics of which are the conversion of one currency into another where either: you are both the transmitter and receiver of funds or where you nominate a third party to send or receive the funds.

 2.2.1 When you ask us to open an account for you, you must confirm that you have read, understood and agree to these terms and conditions.

-2.2.2 After you have asked us to open an account and agreed to these terms we will proceed to take steps to verify your identity.
-This is so that we can be sure that we are entering into an agreement for bona fide reasons.
+2.2.2 After you have asked us to open an account and agreed to these terms, we will proceed to take steps to verify your identity.
+This is so that we can be sure we are entering into an agreement for bona fide reasons.